BlockNotes-4515/CheatSheet/README.md

    ```
 5. Create a pull request on GitHub.

+Here’s how you can describe the **features** and the **real problems solved** in point-wise format for the **README.md**:

+---

+## Features
+- **All-in-One Academic Hub**: Students can access important resources such as notes, assignments, and project showcases from one centralized platform.
+- **Assignment List**: A dedicated section where students can view, download, and track upcoming assignments, ensuring they never miss a submission.
+- **Notes Repository**: A comprehensive collection of subject-specific notes contributed by students, providing easy access to study materials.
+- **Project Showcase**: A platform for students to showcase their personal or group projects, linking directly to their GitHub repositories.
+- **College Updates**: Instant access to important announcements, results, and notifications from the college website, keeping students up to date with college events and activities.
+- **User-Friendly Interface**: The interface is simple and intuitive, allowing students to navigate through the platform effortlessly and find what they need quickly.
+- **Responsive Design**: Fully responsive, meaning it works well on all screen sizes, from smartphones to desktops.

+---

+## Real Problems Solved

+1. **Problem: Students Missing Classes or Updates**
+   - **Solution**: Provides a centralized platform where all academic resources, updates, and notifications are available in one place, ensuring that students who miss classes never fall behind.

+2. **Problem: Difficulty in Managing Assignments**
+   - **Solution**: The **Assignment List** helps students track their assignments and deadlines, preventing missed submissions and making it easier to stay organized.

+3. **Problem: Lack of Access to Study Materials**
+   - **Solution**: The **Notes Repository** makes it easier for students to access notes for various subjects, whether they missed a class or need to revise for exams.

+4. **Problem: Inability to Showcase Personal Projects**
+   - **Solution**: The **Project Showcase** allows students to display their projects in a professional way, linking to GitHub repositories, helping them build a portfolio for internships or jobs.

+5. **Problem: Missing Important Notifications**
+   - **Solution**: The platform aggregates **College Updates** such as exam results, event announcements, and other important notifications, ensuring that students are always in the loop.

+6. **Problem: Navigating Through Multiple Websites for Resources**
+   - **Solution**: Instead of having to go through multiple different websites or platforms to find assignments, notes, and other resources, **CheatSheet** provides a **one-stop solution**, saving students time and effort.

+7. **Problem: Managing Different Projects and Files**
+   - **Solution**: The **Project Showcase** allows students to keep their projects organized in one place, making it easier to manage multiple projects and keep track of their progress.

+8. **Problem: Ensuring All Resources Are Accessible on All Devices**
+   - **Solution**: The platform is designed with a **responsive layout**, making it easy to use on any device—whether you're on a mobile phone or a laptop.

+---

+This section will effectively explain the features and real problems solved by **CheatSheet**, showcasing how it helps improve the academic experience for students.

 ## License
 Distributed under the MIT License.
 See `MIT` for more information.